apecloud/kubeblocks/docs/user_docs/kubeblocks-for-postgresql/configuration/configuration.md

     * When `Dynamic` is `false`, it means the effectiveness type of parameters is **static** and a pod restarting is required to make reconfiguration effective.
 Follow the instructions in [Reconfigure static parameters](#reconfigure-static-parameters).
   * Description: It describes the parameter definition.

-## Reconfigure parameters with --set flag
+## Reconfigure parameters with config command

 ### Reconfigure dynamic parameters